libgdx/libgdx.github.io/_pages/dev/-tutorials/setup.md

 - For iOS: [RoboVM OSS IntelliJ plugin](http://robovm.mobidevelop.com)

 ## (2.)
 IDEA
-- JDK 8+: [Adopt OpenJDK](https://adoptopenjdk.net) (this should fit your needs; see [here](https://github.com/libgdx/libgdx/wiki/Java-Development-Kit---Selection) for more information)
+- JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs

+   At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
+As a consequence, you are advised to use **JDK 8-15**!
+   {: .notice}
 - IDE itself: [IntelliJ IDEA](https://www.jetbrains.com/idea/download/#section=windows) (the "Community" edition is sufficient)
 - For Android: [Android SDK](https://developer.android.com/studio/releases/platform-tools)
 - For iOS: [RoboVM OSS IntelliJ plugin](http://robovm.mobidevelop.com)

 ## (3.)
 Eclipse
-- JDK 8+: [Adopt OpenJDK](https://adoptopenjdk.net) (this should fit your needs; see [here](https://github.com/libgdx/libgdx/wiki/Java-Development-Kit---Selection) for more information)
+- JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs

+   At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
+As a consequence, you are advised to use **JDK 8-15**!
+   {: .notice}
 - IDE itself: [Eclipse](https://www.eclipse.org/downloads/)
 - Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RoboVM OSS Eclipse plugin](http://robovm.mobidevelop.com)

 ## (4.)
 Netbeans
 As Netbeans is not commonly used in the libGDX community, it may prove difficult to get any help if IDE-specific issues arise.
-{: .notice--primary}
+{: .notice--info}

-- JDK 8+: [Adopt OpenJDK](https://adoptopenjdk.net) (this should fit your needs; see [here](https://github.com/libgdx/libgdx/wiki/Java-Development-Kit---Selection) for more information)
+- JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs

+    At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
+As a consequence, you are advised to use **JDK 8-15**!
+   {: .notice}
 - IDE itself: [Netbeans](https://netbeans.apache.org/download/index.html) & the Netbeans Gradle Plugin
 - Android: not officially supported.
 - iOS: not officially supported.

 ## (5.)
 No IDE
 It is also possible to develop libGDX applications entirely without any IDE, just using a simple editor like Notepad or [Vim](https://www.vim.org).
 This is **not** recommended, because IDEs provide some very convenient features, such as code completion and error checking.
-However, if you insist on doing so: libGDX applications are Gradle applications, so they can be build and executed via the commandline.
+However, if you insist on doing so: libGDX applications are Gradle applications, so they can be built and executed via the commandline.
-{: .notice--primary}
+{: .notice--info}

-- JDK 8+: [Adopt OpenJDK](https://adoptopenjdk.net) (this should fit your needs; see [here](https://github.com/libgdx/libgdx/wiki/Java-Development-Kit---Selection) for more information)
+- JDK 8+: there are different distributions, but [Adopt OpenJDK](https://adoptopenjdk.net) should fit your needs

+   At the moment, libGDX projects do <u>not</u> work with JDK 16, as Gretty does not yet support Gradle 7.
+As a consequence, you are advised to use **JDK 8-15**!
+   {: .notice}
 - For Android: [Android SDK](https://developer.android.com/studio/releases/platform-tools)
 - Set the ANDROID_HOME environment variable, or use gradle.properties